-The Department of Labor has laid out a comprehensive open government plan and undertaken several as part of President Obama's commitment to make government agencies more transparent, accountable, and responsive.
+The U.S. Department of Labor has a comprehensive open government plan to make government agencies more transparent, accountable, and responsive.

-We also want to get your thoughts on how we can improve our transparency and information sharing, engage the public in DOL's efforts to leverage data, and encourage conversations between our staff and all of our stakeholders.
+We also want to get your thoughts on how we can improve our transparency and information sharing, engage the public in the Department’s efforts to leverage data, and encourage conversations between our staff and all of our stakeholders.

-The OSHA Heat Fatalities Map map shows locations of outdoor worker, heat-related fatalities between 2008 and 2012.
+The OSHA Heat Fatalities Map shows locations of outdoor worker, heat-related fatalities between 2008 and 2014.
 It is not an exhaustive list of all worker fatalities from heat exposure during this time period.
-It includes only those fatalities that involve workers who are covered by either the Federal Occupational Safety and Health Administration (Federal OSHA) or a State OSHA plan.
-Some fatalities reported to the Bureau of Labor Statistics (BLS) are outside Federal and State plan OSHA jurisdiction and are not included.
-In addition, reporting and update timeframes for the Federal OSHA information systems used to generate this map vary from BLS and are based on the circumstances of the case, which may result in inconsistencies.
+It includes only those fatalities that involve workers who are covered by either the federal Occupational Safety and Health Administration (Federal OSHA) or a State OSHA plan.